rdammkoehler/wumpus/README.md

 * emits a cool drafy breeze into adjacent rooms

-Superbat: Moves you a random number of moves up to room-count minus one rooms away; the Superbat then moves itself a random number of rooms.
+Colony of Bats: Moves you a random number of moves up to room-count minus one rooms away; the Colony of Bats then moves itself a random number of rooms.

 * emits a rustling sound into adjacent rooms